yfeng46/SongAnalytics/README.md

 <!-- tocstop -->

 ## Project Charter
-**This Branch is for Midpoint Check**
+**This Branch is for RDS deployment.
+Please checkout Local branch for the codes working on local.**

-**Vision**: Nowadays music is a lucrative industry and is in everywhere of people's life.
-The project is tend to use the data science to figure out the "secret recipe", such as lyrics, length and so on, that make a song popular and to understand the difference in popularity trend between different years/genre.
+**Vision**: Music industry, as its long history, has changed a lot throughout the years, both in melody and lyrics.
+The project is intended to predict the song's danceability from its lyrics.

-**Mission**: By inputting information of a song such as lyric, genre and etc., the web app will predict the popularity rank from 1 (the most popular) to 100 (the least popular).
+**Mission**: By inputting information of a song such as lyric, genre and etc., the web app will predict the danceability in scale 0 to 1.

 **Success criteria**:
 * ML criteria: The dataset will be separated into training set and testing set.
 MSE could be used as the machine learning measurement to evaluate models and choose the optimal one.
-* Business criteria: By predicting the popularity of a song, the web app could possibly help song writers to increase exposures of their songs and thus increase their incomes.
-The success of the app could be measured by users satisfication rate as well as the year of year increase in income of active users.
+* Business criteria: By predicting the danceability of the song using the lyrics, the app will help the user to know the song even before listening to it.
+To measure how good the app is, user satisfaction rating is needed.

 ## Planning